• Skip to primary navigation

 Background

 This pancake is something my mother used to make when I was little.
 This was such a favorite to serve for guests and grandkids.
-My favorite moment in the baking was when it got big "titties" in the oven.
+My favorite moment in the baking was when it got big bubbles in the oven.
 I used to stare at the oven and watch the bubbles rise.
 The funniest part was breaking them with a knife.

 This has a wonderful taste of slightly browned butter.
-The butter also makes it a bit crispy on the edges since it is melted first in the oven.
+The butter makes it a bit crispy on the edges since it is melted first in the oven.
 The batter has some cardamom to give extra flavor, and I also love to add some vanilla sugar for a sweet pancake.

 FUN FACT: My mum used to mix all sorts of leftovers in the batter.
 Porridge, potatoes, mash, and even spaghetti.
 Nothing was thrown away or wasted on a tight budget.